 Finally, we shouldn’t forget that we cannot yet store the energy in an affordable and scalable way.
 That means that we need gas-fired power stations on stand-by - with the same capacity - for when there is no wind.
 We therefore double the costs.

-Because wind turbines produce hardly any energy, they are very expensive per kWh of energy produced - and because we also have to maintain back-up power plants our energy prices go up enormously, while the reduction of CO₂ emissions per invested euro is virtually nil.
+Because wind turbines produce hardly any energy, they are very expensive per kWh of energy produced - and because we also have to maintain back-up power plants, our energy prices go up enormously, while the reduction of CO₂ emissions per invested euro is virtually nil.
 I even wonder whether wind turbines produce enough energy to reproduce themselves CO₂ neutrally if you include the energy balance of the mining industry, the melting of iron ore, all transport, production, installation, maintenance, et cetera.
 This is called the 'full cycle life cycle emissions' analysis.
-Perhaps there is a reader who can calculate this and can reassure me?
+Perhaps there is a reader who can calculate this and reassure me?

 Does the wind turbine therefore prevent climate change?
 Or are we fooling ourselves with this medieval technology?
 Is there no other way?

 Yes, follow my blogs to learn how, and spread this message.
 The title of the next blog is 'Message from The Netherland's most beautiful tree'.